 In this study, we conduct the following theoretic explorations based on the complexity metrics.

 (1) \textbf{Disentanglement: we prove the strong correlation between the complexity and the disentanglement of transformations.} Let us consider DNNs with similar activation rates in a certain layer.
-If the complexity of the transformation encoded in a specific layer is larger, then gating states of different feature dimensions tend to be more independent with each other.\\ (2) \textbf{Minimum complexity and the gap between the training loss and the testing loss: we use the complexity as a loss to learn a DNN with the minimum complexity.} A DNN usually learns over-complex transformations \emph{w.r.t.} the task.
+If the complexity of the transformation encoded in a specific layer is larger, then gating states of different feature dimensions tend to be more independent with each other.

+(2) \textbf{Minimum complexity and the gap between the training loss and the testing loss: we use the complexity as a loss to learn a DNN with the minimum complexity.} A DNN usually learns over-complex transformations \emph{w.r.t.} the task.
 Thus, we propose a complexity loss, which penalizes unnecessary transformations to learn a DNN with the minimum complexity.
 Given the DNN learned using the complexity loss, we find that the gap between the training loss and the testing loss decreases, when we reduce the complexity of transformations.
-Furthermore, we find that the complexity loss also influences adversarial robustness, adversarial transferability, and knowledge consisitency.\\ (3) \textbf{Maximum complexity: we explore the ceiling of a DNN's complexity.} The complexity of a DNN does not always increase when we keep adding more gating layers into the DNN.
-In contrast, the traditional stacked DNN with a deep architecture may encode simpler transformations than shallow DNNs in some cases.
-Whereas, the transformation complexity of residual networks is saturated when we use more gating layers. \textbf{Besides, the complexity of transformations does not increase monotonously along with the increase of the complexity of tasks.} In contrast, if the task complexity exceeds a certain limit, the complexity of transformations encoded in the DNN will decrease along with the increase of the task complexity.
+Furthermore, we find that the complexity loss also influences adversarial robustness, adversarial transferability, and knowledge consisitency.

+(3) \textbf{Maximum complexity: we explore the ceiling of a DNN's complexity.} \textit{ First, the complexity of a DNN does not monotonously increase with the network depth.} In contrast, the traditional stacked DNN with a deep architecture may encode simpler transformations than shallow DNNs in some cases.
+Whereas, the transformation complexity of residual networks is saturated when we use more gating layers. \textit{Second, the complexity of transformations does not increase monotonously along with the increase of the complexity of tasks.} In contrast, if the task complexity exceeds a certain limit, the complexity of transformations encoded in the DNN will decrease along with the increase of the task complexity.